 Visitors have the opportunity to go into the habitats and interact hands on with the wolves at the preserve.

-Seacrest Wolf Preserve sits within The Oaks Farm in Vernon on 430 acres – 15 acres are wolf habitat, and each habitat is approximately two acres.
+Seacrest Wolf Preserve sits within The Oaks Farm in Vernon on 430 acres – 15 acres are wolf habitat, and each habitat is approximately two-four acres.
 Spring fed creeks and ponds provide natural watering holes for the wolves.